spaceitup/checkout-android/README.rst

 Grouping of Payment Methods
 ===========================

-The Android SDK automatically groups together seven different payment methods and presents them in one payment card.
+The Android SDK automatically groups together seven different payment methods and presents them as one payment option.
 The following payment methods are grouped together: Discover, Mastercard, Diners, UnionPay, Amex, JCB and Visa.